CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/SliceFiles/_index.md

 ![image](/images/102.PNG)

-Once you have done this, move to the transferring files section.
+Once you have done this, move to the [Transferring to Printer](https://cid.friendscentral.org/3dprinters/prusamark4/transferringtoprinter/index.html) section.